-Friday, June 21, 2013 – Essay #90 – President Reagan’s First Inaugural Address – Guest Essayist: The Honorable John Boehner, 53rd Speaker of the U.S. House of Representatives
+Friday, June 21, 2013 – Essay #90 – First Inaugural Address by Ronald Reagan – Guest Essayist: The Honorable John Boehner, 53rd Speaker of the U.S. House of Representatives

 But on that cold January day, a special man and a big moment came together.
 In his inaugural address the new president offered a new direction, but one based on the clear, foundational principles of the U.S. Constitution.